-Other than sulfuric acid, highly oxygenated organic molecules (HOMs) and ammonia (NH3) have been discovered to play a significant role in particle formation process (Bianchi et al., 2019; Lehtipalo et al., 2018).
-The possible cluster types may include H2SO4-NH3-H2O (Yu et al., 2018) and HNO3-related clusters such as HNO3-H2SO4-NH3 in the upper tropospheric particle nucleation (Wang et al., 2020, 2022, 2023).
-Yet, we are unable to include HOM nor NH3 concentrations owing to limited data availability from the chosen measurement sites.
-So far, long-term measurements (> 1 year) of HOMs, matching the time range covered by other variables, are only available in Hyytiälä from a CI-APi-ToF mass spectrometer.
-However, this is not the case at other sites, limiting our ability to have simultaneous HOMs data across all environments included in this study.
-Similarly, the NH3 concentrations either did not cover the same time period as other variables or were unavailable for the other environments.
+As for precursor vapor types other than sulfuric acid, although the highly oxygenated organic molecules (HOMs) 248 and ammonia (NH3) have been discovered to play a significant role in particle formation process (Bianchi et al., 249 250 2019; Lehtipalo et al., 2018), we were unable to include these vapor concentrations owing to limited data availability from the chosen measurement sites.
+So far, long-term measurements (> 1 year) of HOMs, matching the 251 252 time range covered by other variables, are only available in Hyytiälä from a CI-APi-ToF mass spectrometer.
+253 However, this is not the case at other sites, limiting our ability to have simultaneous HOMs data across all environments included in this study.
+Similarly, the NH3 concentrations either did not cover the same time period 254 as other variables or were unavailable for the other environments.
+255

-282 3.1.1 Different versions of the parameterization models
+256 3.1.1 Different versions of the parameterization models

-283 The derived model functional forms are as follows:
+257 The derived model functional forms are as follows: